 April Dawn Kester graduated from the School of Information with a Master’s in Information Management and Systems in 2016.
-She currently works at Deloitte as a Senior Technology Consultant with Mergers and Acquisitions.
+She currently works at PwC as a Mergers and Acquisitions Director.
 Prior to the I School, April completed a Bachelor of Arts in Business Management and Economics and a Bachelor of Science in Technology Information Management both from UC Santa Cruz.

 Why did you choose the I School?